Spring is the perfect time to get your home and property in tip-top shape so you’re free to relax and enjoy the coming lazy days of summer.

 Fireplace and Chimney

-It is the perfect time to clean your wood- or pellet-burning fireplace's flue before birds, bats, or bees make their homes there.
-The top of your chimney can be covered with loose chicken wire to prevent birds from turning it into a nest.
+Clean your wood- or pellet-burning fireplace's flue before birds, bats, or bees make their homes there.
+Try covering the top of chimney with chicken wire to prevent birds from turning it into a nest.

 Roof